What does a corporate travel manager do?

 Traveler safety and risk management

 As a travel manager, you’re responsible for the health and wellbeing of your business travelers.
 This falls under the definition of duty of care as a legal principle.
-Companies are legally required to ensure safety and security measures are addressed across all business functions, including travel.
+Companies are legally required to have safety and security measures in place across all business functions, including travel.

 When employees travel, the business is still responsible for them.
 Where are your employees?
 What is their situation?
 Do they need help?

-Travel managers need to ensure they are working with business travel tools that allow them to anticipate issues or contact and locate travelers in a time of emergency.
-In fact, eight out of 10 companies integrate security controls into their travel policy and many companies have prioritized duty of care as a key component of their travel program strategy.
+Travel managers need business travel tools that allow them to anticipate issues or contact and locate travelers in a time of emergency.
+In fact, eight out of 10 companies integrate security factors into their travel policy and many companies have prioritized duty of care as a key component of their travel program strategy.

 Crisis management is a critical aspect for the travel manager.
 Taking care of travelers while they’re on the road is one of the key jobs of the travel manager.
 In an emergency, you need to know where your travelers are and help them get to safety.
 When everyone books through the Egencia platform, you can access their location with Traveler Tracker.